stepchowfun/typical/README.md

 To give you a sense of how it works, the ZigZag representations of the numbers (`0`, `-1`, `1`, `-2`, `2`) are (`0`, `1`, `2`, `3`, `4`), respectively.

-### User-defined structs
+### Structs

-A struct is encoded as the contiguous arrangement of (*header*, *value*) pairs, one pair per field, where the value is encoded according to its type and the header is encoded as one or two contiguous parts:
+A struct is encoded as the contiguous arrangement of (*header*, *value*) pairs, one pair per field, where the value is encoded according to its type and the header is encoded as one or two parts:

   - The first part of the header is an unsigned integer *tag*, which is encoded as a variable-width integer.
 The meaning of the tag is as follows:
     - The two least significant bits of the tag (not its variable-width encoding) are called the *size mode* and indicate how to compute the size of the value: